CCalodney/Readme/README.md

 To do:
 - AccountCreation - Creating an account with Texas State email, for all users of the app to be able to actually use it
 - CheckInventory - Ability to view items on sale, for all users of app to look at what items we have listed for sale
-- CanvasCalender - Canvas API implementation
+- EditProfile - Ability to edit your profile with information like your name and picture.

 ## Contact